Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 Google Reviews: 3.8 out of 5 stars from over 300 reviews

-Positive reviews on Google mentioned Offerpad’s well-oiled selling and buying process.
-Customers said they felt the company had their best interest in mind every step of the way.
+Positive reviews on Google mentioned Offerpad’s streamlined selling and buying process.
+Customers said they felt the company had their best interests in mind every step of the way.
 Sellers expressed gratitude for the team’s professional, clear, and prompt communication.
 Several posts mentioned how selling for cash took the stress out of their home sale journey and relocation.

 The majority of past customers didn’t appreciate that Offerpad lowered their initial offer by thousands of dollars after the home inspection.
 Others were frustrated that the company wanted expensive cosmetic updates.
 Some felt Offerpad wasted their time.